TestMasters LSAT Course offerings in Berryville, Arkansas

 What materials will I use with my tutor?

 Students may use any TestMasters LSAT study materials or materials purchased directly from the Law School Admission Council during tutoring sessions.
 For students who have previously taken a TestMasters course they may use any of the LSAT prep books or supplemental materials provided to them.
 Students new to TestMasters may purchase our full-length course materials.
-The full-length course materials include every question released by the LSAC since 1991, over 8,000 questions in all.
-Students who purchase the full-length LSAT preparation materials will also have access to our Online Resource Center where they can score diagnostics and view computerized score reports, take quizzes, access written and video explanations including 125 hours of video with the creator of our course, Robin Singh, and much more.
+The full course materials include every question released by the LSAC since 1991, over 8000 questions in all.
+Students who purchase the full LSAT preparation materials will also have access to our Online Resource Center where they can score diagnostics and view computerized score reports, take quizzes, access written and video explanations including 120+ hours of video with the creator of our course, Robin Singh, and much more.
 Students who purchase the Platinum Tutoring Package receive a full set of materials.

 Do TestMasters private tutors provide LSAT preparation assistance to meet my individual needs?